learn-co-curriculum/dsc-measures-of-central-tendency/README.md

 ## Objectives
 You will be able to:
-* Understand and describe the significance of measuring central tendency of data
-* Understand the formula and intuition behind the mean, median, mode, and modal class
-* Compare mean, median, and mode, along with histograms to explain the central tendency of data
+* Compare the different measures of central tendency

 ## Background